youliangtan/3D_Slam_tools/README.md

 ## Run Tools
+Here we will have the ROS bag file of the velodyne point clouds.

 ### 1) 3D SLAM with input velodyne ROS Msg

-Here we will have the ROS bag file for a indoor environmenmt.
-Run with LOAM package with ROS bag file (default path is in launch file).
-User can change the rosbag path and playback setting in the .launch file.
+Run with LOAM package
 ```bash
 roslaunch 3D_Slam_tools loam_project.launch
 ```

+Subsequently open a seperate terminal to run a rosbag file.
+(You can even run LOAM SLAM on the fly)

 To save .pcd and .bt files on fly, Run this on a seperate terminal:
 ```bash